 What will happen is that you will find them going for cheap costs that will lure you into buying and using them.
 And that’s why I usually advise people not to go for books just because of their cheap price.
 It’s better you buy a book for a high price and get in return the value of information that you deserve, instead of paying a low price for a book whose value isn’t even equal to the low price you paid for.
 And come to think of it, where does this book lie?
 Is it in the expensive for worthwhile value or low price for even lower value or even expensive for much lower value?

-The best way to know this, is to get into the book and see the value it’s got before we come into any hasty conclusions.
+The best way to know this is to get into the book and see the value it’s got before we come to any hasty conclusions.

 So let’s see what the book is like…

 Well, as the name suggests, it is a book that reveals the 13 most mysterious mentalism tricks that most people haven’t gotten the hang of.
 These tricks involve card tricks, blindfolds and x-rays, mediumistic stunts, predictions and publicity stunts among many others.

 Though they are only 13, in number, the worth of each trick is almost a hundred times more.
 It not only deals with each aspect separately but also gives a clear descriptive hint of how to go about the others of the same kind.
 So you can rest assured that if you are serious and determined to know mentalism, you’ll be getting double here.